-Flexible Dieting is not the “Pop-Tart and ice cream” diet that you have conjured up in your mind.
+Flexible dieting is not the “Pop-Tart and ice cream” diet that you may think it is.
 Unless you have the metabolism of a Greek god, negligible amounts of dietary fiber and a bunch of sugar probably won’t fit your macronutrient needs.
-This is especially true if you’re trying to stay to stay in tip-top shape.
+This is especially true if you’re trying to stay in tip-top shape.

-Flexible Dieting simply promotes the idea that you can (and should) incorporate a few portions of foods that you genuinely enjoy, even if they are on the side of being more nutrient-devoid/empty calorie.
+Flexible dieting simply promotes the idea that you can (and should) incorporate a few portions of foods that you genuinely enjoy, even if they are on the side of being a more nutrient-devoid or empty calorie.

 Q: How much water should I drink?

-A: Being hydrated promotes healthy digestion of the nutrients in the food you eat so don’t neglect water.
-Drink at least 1 ounce of water for every kilogram of your body weight, per day (2.2lb=1kg).
+A: Being hydrated promotes healthy digestion of the nutrients in the food you eat, so don’t neglect water.
+Drink at least 1 ounce of water for every kilogram of your body weight, per day.

-Q: Should I worry about trans fat intake/partially hydrogenated oil?
+Q: Should I worry about trans fat intake and partially hydrogenated oil?

-A: Many readers are likely familiar with trans-fatty acids, which are chemically synthesized from partial hydrogenation of oils and have been shown to promote cardiac complications even in rather minuscule quantities.
+A: Many readers are likely familiar with trans-fatty acids, which have been shown to promote cardiac complications even in rather small amounts.

-However, if you’re taking in less than 1g of trans fat per day then the health ramifications will be negligible.
+However, if you’re taking in less than 1g of trans fat per day then the effect on your health will be minimal.

-Q: So you’re telling me that drinking a can of Coke is basically the same thing as eating brown rice, assuming the carbohydrate/calorie content is the equal?
+Q: So you’re telling me that drinking a can of Coke is basically the same thing as eating brown rice, assuming the carbohydrate and calorie content is equal?